Happy 100th Year

 Therefore, we took action to establish a non-profit charitable organization to replace the “USAWOA Museum Fund” program.
-The Warrant Officers Historical Foundation will administer the fund.
-The IRS categorizes charitable organizations as “501 (c) (3)” and gifts to these organizations are fully (and generally unquestionably) tax-deductible.
+The Warrant Officer Historical Foundation will administer the fund.
+The IRS categorizes charitable organizations as “501 (c) (3)” and gifts to these organizations are fully (and generally unquestionably) tax-deductibility.

 USAWOA sought to clarify the “tax deductibility” question for present and potential financial donors.
 The 1972 IRS tax category designation letter for the Association clearly states that: “As a social welfare organization, contributions to you are not deductible by donors.
 You should advise your contributors to that effect.”

 All Directors, Corporate Officers, and Volunteers serve without compensation.

 The Warrant Officer Historical Foundation is organized, administered, and operated exclusively to receive, administer and expend funds as a public charity for among such other objectives and illustrative purposes only, and not by way of limitation, the following purposes within the meaning of Section 501 (c) (3) of the Internal Revenue Code as it may be amended from time to time:

 The following articles highlight some of the most influential to the history and success of the Warrant Officer Corps.